 Monday, September 12, 2022 3:00 PM to 4:15 PM EDT

 Steven Barnes is Director of the Program in Russian and Eurasian Studies and Associate Professor in the Department of History and Art History.
-He teaches broadly on the history the Russian Empire, the Soviet Union, modern Russia and the other independent countries from this imperial space.
+He teaches broadly on the history of the Russian Empire, the Soviet Union, modern Russia and the other independent countries from this imperial space.
 He has engaged in research on the history of the Soviet forced labor camp system, the Gulag, including extensive field research in Russia and Kazakhstan.